Muhammad657/LevelUp_app/android_apk/README.md

 ---

 ## 💬 Support
-If you run into any problems installing or using the app, please open an **issue** on this GitHub repo or contact the developer.
+If you run into any problems installing or using the app, please open an **issue** on this GitHub repo or contact the developer at muhammadtaqiulla@gmail.com.

 ---